B

 available through internet sources or

-AIDS Buyers' Clubs. (
+AIDS Buyers' Clubs.
+(Natural Medicines

 Saikosaponin I, extracted from the root of Bupleurum chinense DC, is a Saikosaponins standard to help analyse and resolve the activities of herbal medicines such as Sho-saiko-to.
 Sho-saiko-to is a herbal medicine which has been orally administered to patients with chronic liver disease in Japan and has been found to inhibit the development of hepatocellular carcinoma.
 Saikosaponin I